 At Yale SOM Executive Education, we uphold Yale University’s commitment to maintain an inclusive environment of respect and freedom from discrimination and to support all members of our community affected by this global health threat.
 For more information on Yale’s nondiscrimination policies, please read Yale’s nondiscrimination policies.

-For more information on Yale SOM's plan to safely continue operations on campus, please visit the Fall 2020: Returning to Yale SOM page.
+For more information on Yale SOM's plan to safely continue operations on campus, please visit the Yale SOM COVID Information and Resources page.

 Before the Program

 I’m considering registering for or have registered for an upcoming program.
 What happens if the program is postponed?

 Most of our upcoming programs that were originally scheduled for calendar year 2021 have shifted to an online format.
 The decision to shift a program online will be made on a program-by-program basis and those affected will be notified as soon as possible.

 If you registered for a custom or corporate program through your employer or another organization, Yale will reach out to the responsible contact at your organization to discuss any details of how the COVID-19 pandemic will impact your program.
 Any decisions either to postpone or to shift to an online format will be communicated to you by your organization.

 If you have further questions about your program, please reach out to the Client & Curriculum Development team member either listed on your program webpage or who has been in communication with your organization.

 If I cannot travel, if I feel uncomfortable traveling, or if some other conflict occurs can I either withdraw from the course or defer my attendance?